 In addition to the legal and regulatory implications of trading with different countries and regions, exporters also need to look at the customs procedures for their export strategies.

 For example, some governments may request certain records or certificates related to quality, health and/or manufacturing of the products.
-Knowing the potential extra costs and procedures in advance can help you build competitive pricing strategies in your export plan and prevent you from making costly errors.
+It’s best to know the potential extra costs and procedures in advance.
+This can help you build competitive pricing strategies in your export plan and prevent you from making costly errors.